jordancolburn/colburncottage/about.md

 Hello!
 My name is Brooke and welcome to my home!
-I’m not going to share everything about me in this post but I’ll share the basics!
 I’m a follower of Jesus Christ, wife to my wonderful husband, Jordan, a Mom to the sweetest little boy who ever lived, Grant and dog Mom to St. Matthew’s cutest little hound, Copper.

 ![MothersDayPicnic-1.jpg]({{site.baseurl}}/MothersDayPicnic-1.jpg)